joshnuss/cloud-scaling-experiment/README.md

 ## Why?

 It's cheapest to start with cloud functions (fractional ownership).
-But once a steady load is acheived, it becomes cheaper to use dedicated servers instead (monthly committment).
+But once a steady load is acheived, it becomes cheaper to use dedicated servers (monthly committment).

-For example, if the cheapest dedicated server is $7/month, once you reach $7 of usage with cloud functions, it's cheaper to switch over to dedicated.
+For example, if the cheapest dedicated server is $7/month, once $7 of usage is reached with cloud functions, it's cheaper to switch over to dedicated servers.

-Right now, you'd have to change hosts.
-Which is a painful migration.
+Right now, it would mean changing hosts, since most specialize in one style or the other.
+It's a painful migration.

 This experiment aims to prove a single hosting provider can easily swap between both options.

 ## How it works